hashicorp/terraform-provider-vsphere/website/docs/r/compute_cluster.html.markdown

 whether or not specific VM operations are permitted in the cluster in order to protect the reliability of the cluster.
-Based on the constraints defined in these settings, operations such as power on or migration operations may be blocked.
-To ensure that enough capacity remains to react to host failures.
+Based on the constraints defined in these settings, operations such as power on or migration operations may be blocked to ensure that enough capacity remains to react to host failures.

 #### Admission control modes